akegaviar/rpc-error-handler/Article.md

 ## The problem

-When RPC requests to a blockchain node, it's possible that some of them fail or timeout.
-Although this is a rare scenario, this can have a big impact in some applications like artitrage bots.
-In our enterprise plan, all requests go through a load balancer which makes sure that they hit a live node.
-However, other plans do not have load balancing enabled so handling this scenarios must be done at the application level.
+When sending RPC requests to a non balanced blockchain node, it's possible that some of them fail or timeout.
+Although this is a rare scenario, this can have a big impact on some applications like arbitrage bots.
+In our enterprise plan, all requests go through a load balancer which makes sure that they hit a live node, however, other plans do not have load balancing enabled so handling these errors must be done at the application level.

+---

-Note: to test this, I created a few code snippets that send sequential RPC requests and use all the solutions provided below.
-You can find the code in [the following GitHub repository](https://github.com/uF4No/rpc-error-handler).
+Note: in order to test this, I created a few code snippets that send sequential RPC requests and use all the solutions provided below.
+You can find all the code examples in[the following GitHub repository](https://github.com/uF4No/rpc-error-handler).

 ## Duplicate requests and use promises

-One of the ways to handle this is to send the same request multiple times to different endpoints by using two ethers providers, each one with a different RPC endpoint.
-Then we can use multiple Javascript Promise methods to handle the promises.
+One of the ways to handle this is to **send the same request multiple times by using two ethers providers, each one with a different RPC endpoint.** Then we can use multiple Javascript Promise methods to handle the promises.

 ### Promise.all

-The first thing we need is a wrapper method that receives the promise and catches any errors.
+The first thing we need is a wrapper method that receives the RPC request promise and catches any errors.

 ```js
 /**